This webinar was held on 2 April 2020.

-This webinar will cover Identity Columns and Generated Columns in PostgreSQL, with a focus on real-world use cases and examples.
+This webinar covered Identity Columns and Generated Columns in PostgreSQL, with a focus on real-world use cases and examples.

 Identity Columns, rolled out in PostgreSQL 10, offer a standard-conforming and robust way to dynamically create auto-incrementing fields in tables.